Barnwell's NFL quarter-season awards: Picks for MVP, best rookies

 I wrote about Mahomes & Co. last week, and since they haven't played over the ensuing week, the numbers and the stories still apply.
 Yes, Mahomes enjoys the benefits of playing for a brilliant offensive mind and gets to throw to the league's best set of weapons.

-He's also hitting throws into impossible windows, ruthlessly exploiting mismatches, and forcing teams to cover every inch of the field as deep as 60 or 70 yards downfield just with the sheer threat of his arm strength.
+He's also hitting throws into impossible windows, ruthlessly exploiting mismatches and forcing teams to cover every inch of the field as deep as 60 or 70 yards downfield just with the sheer threat of his arm strength.
 Mahomes spent most of the second halves of the first three weeks killing clock.
 It's scary to think, but we haven't even seen what the second-year quarterback is capable of doing when the Chiefs need to score points.
 If Mahomes remains as deadly as he has been through the first three weeks of 2018, we won't see the Chiefs look desperate to score points anytime soon.